South Asian Americans: Podcasts and publications

 The Juggernaut focuses on telling stories of the South Asian diaspora and global South Asians at large.

 Shankar Vendantam founded and hosts the famous NPR podcast and radio show, Hidden Brain, which discusses various influences that can manipulate our brains with or without our awareness.
-American Born Cultured Desi Podcast converses over the struggles and effects of living as an ABCD (an American Born Confused Desi) and how to balance these two identities and cultures more easily.
+American Born Cultured Desi podcast converses over the struggles and effects of living as an ABCD (an American Born Confused Desi) and how to balance these two identities and cultures more easily.
 South Asian Trailblazers is podcast by Simi Shah that examines the careers and journeys of South Asian American leaders and entrepreneurs in various sectors.
 The Woke Desi podcast discusses various topics familiar to South Asians growing up in the United States and providers a forum where listeners can relate to stories and also become empowered to showcase their identity proudly.
 The Brown People We Know podcast sharing inspiring interviews with South Asians who have nontraditional life journeys and experiences.
 South Asian Stories is a podcast that interviews South Asians from around the world, from various walks of life, to discuss their identities, life journeys, failures and successes.
 Chaat Room, a podcast started by Brown Girl Magazine, recognizes South Asians in Hollywood.

 Brown Girl Magazine is an online publication, founded by Trisha Sakhuja-Walia, to give representation to South Asian American writers and particularly South Asian American women, to write their stories and to build a community of empowerment through storytelling and dialogues.

 Culture

-Culturally, many South Asians identify themselves using a demonym called Desi.
+Culturally, many South Asians identify themselves using a demonym called Desi, Which in the U.S. becomes Desi American.